Tech500/Sump-Monitor/README.md

 #define HIGHWATER_CM     XX    // Distance (cm) that triggers HIGHWATER
 #define FLOODING_CM      XX    // Distance (cm) that triggers FLOODING
 ```

+> **Static IP & DHCP Reservation — Required:**
+> The ESP32-S3 must have a **fixed IP address** — the Grafana iframe URLs embedded
+> in the web interface HTML depend on it.
+Configure two things:
+> 1. **Router DHCP reservation** — assign a fixed IP to the ESP32-S3 MAC address
+>    in your router's admin panel so the router always gives it the same address.
+> 2. **variableInput.h static IP** — set the same IP in the static IP configuration
+>    above so the ESP32-S3 requests that address on boot.
+> Both must match exactly for reliable operation.

 > **Gmail users:** A standard Gmail password will not work — generate a dedicated
 > **App Password** for this project.